Understanding the Fundamentals of Stock Trading

 Trading Risk Disclaimer

-All the information shared is provided for educational purposes only.
-Any trades placed upon the reliance of SharperTrades, LLC, and/or DarkOption Flow are taken at your own risk for your own account.
-Past performance is no guarantee.
-While there is great potential for reward in trading stocks, cryptos, commodities, options, forex, and other trading securities, there is also a substantial risk of loss.
-All trading operations involve a high risk of losing your entire investment.
-You must therefore decide your own suitability to trade.
+All information shared is provided for educational purposes only.
+Any trades placed in reliance on SharperTrades, LLC and/or DarkOption Flow are made at your own risk.
+Past performance is no guarantee of future results.
+Trading stocks, cryptos, commodities, options, forex, and other securities involves substantial risk of loss.
+You must determine your own suitability to trade.
 Trading results can never be guaranteed.
-SharperTrades, LLC and DarkOption Flow are not registered as investment advisers with any federal or state regulatory agency.
-This is not an offer to buy or sell stocks, cryptos, forex, futures, options, commodity interests, or any other trading securities.
-SharperTrades, LLC and DarkOption Flow are not brokers and do not accept deposits.
-Purchases should not be considered deposits.
-The technical solution offered by the DarkOption Flow platforms is provided by a third party.
+SharperTrades, LLC and DarkOption Flow are not registered investment advisers and do not accept deposits.
+The technical solution offered by the DarkOption Flow platform is provided by a third party.